I have a friend. He is an incredibly talented fashion designer: Arnau P.Bosch.

 As a young designer, hot off the presses and having this incredible opportunity, “you are going to be exposed in the national media with thousands of eyes focused on your work, do you know that?”
 The truth is that “No”, he was not aware of what was about to happen.

 So I decided to interview him.
-We took a camera and, in the most natural way and with a glass of white wine, two friends we started to get into the depths of the story.
+We took a camera and, in the most natural way, with a glass of wine, two friends started to get into the depths of the story.

-I analyzed what he was saying, how he was saying it, his non-verbal communication… I wrote a report about the potentials and the things we had to improve in public speaking.
-We build the story that reflected the personality of his collection while expressing his one.
-We prepared a press kit to deliver to all the contacts he had in the sector and start building a database with possible media that could be keen on interviewing him.
+I analysed what he was saying, how he was saying it, his non-verbal communication… I wrote a report about the potentials and the things we had to improve for the public speaking.
+We build the story that reflected the personality of his collection; we prepared a press kit to deliver to all the contacts he had in the sector and start building a database with possible media that could be keen on interviewing him.